-If you are charged with drunk driving in Michigan, there are general approaches to improve your chances for a favorable outcome before trial.
+If you are charged with DUI or another drunk or drugged-driving offense in Michigan, there are general approaches to improve your chances for a favorable outcome before trial.
 Do not do anything before checking with your attorney and getting case-specific advice.
 Some things can be done to help improve your chances of getting a favorable plea bargain, an acquittal, and a lenient sentence, but there is no one-size-fits-all formula.

-It is important to determine how you got the drunk driving charge to improve things at sentencing.
+It is crucial to determine how you got the drunk driving charge to improve things at sentencing.
 This can be done in several ways, but one is to get an Alcohol Evaluation done by a substance abuse therapist.
 An expert can determine what, if any, problem may exist and set up a proactive plan to address it.
-On the other hand, if there is not an addiction or dependence, the substance abuse evaluator will provide a report indicating that there is not an issue with alcohol.
+On the other hand, if there is no addiction or dependence, the substance abuse evaluator will provide a report indicating that there is no alcohol issue.
 A favorable evaluation can result in a reduced bond, a more favorable plea bargain, and a reduced sentence.

 An effective OWI defense attorney will initially take a position with the prosecution that you are not guilty, even in the face of seemingly overwhelming evidence.
 An attorney is most effective at plea or sentence bargaining or preparing for trial when starting from a power position and then determining what can be done to maintain or enhance negotiating power rather than starting off assuming there is nothing that can be done to help a client.
 Prosecutors and judges respect and tend to do more for lawyers who fight for their clients!

-To make full use of any approach to defending alcohol or drug-related driving charges like OWI, Impaired Driving, or OWPD, you should contact a DUI defense attorney in Michigan that specializes in defending people charged with intoxicated driving.
+To make full use of any approach to defending alcohol or drug-related driving charges like OWI, Impaired Driving, or OWPD, you should contact a DUI defense attorney in Michigan specializing in defending people charged with intoxicated driving.

-Do not rely on your family or friends that have had drunk driving charges in the past for advice as to what to do.
-It is in your best interest to contact an attorney who specializes in defending allegations of drunk driving in Michigan before you start a course of action.
+Do not rely on your family or friends who have had drunk driving charges in the past for advice on what to do.
+It is in your best interest to contact an attorney who specializes in defending drunk driving allegations in Michigan before you start a course of action.
 This way, you will make the final decisions based on what course of action is best for you.

 It is imperative that you start working on your defense early on.
 Most police departments have in-car videos and videos of the booking area at the police station.
-Most police stations only keep these videos for a limited time, so it is vital that someone requests they be preserved.
-If there may be evidence that is favorable to you, the recordings may be lost or destroyed even earlier.
+Most police stations only keep these videos for a limited time, so it is vital that someone requests they are preserved.
+If there may be favorable evidence, the recordings may be lost or destroyed even earlier.
 An experienced lawyer handling DUI cases will know how to preserve the evidence that can be used to help defend you or mitigate the charges.
 A great OWI defense attorney will have years of experience, advanced training, and a track record of success in fighting these cases.

-The next thing should be obvious…but DO NOT drink alcohol or use illegal drugs while your DUI case is pending.
+Do not drink alcohol or use illegal drugs while your DUI case is pending.
 If you need to avoid temptation – then avoid your “‘party” friends, avoid bars and nightclubs, remove alcohol from your home and avoid posting “party” pictures online.
-This could also result in new charges and possible denial of probation.
+Driving without a license while on bond could result in new charges, contempt, a bond violation, and possible denial of probation.

-Contact an experienced lawyer that handles charges of drunk driving in Michigan to advise you of your best course of action.
+Contact an experienced lawyer who handles drunk driving charges in Michigan to advise you of your best course of action.
 It may be possible to get your driver’s license reinstated or avoid it from being suspended.

 There will be fines and court costs accessed, and the amounts vary from court to court and the seriousness of the offense.
 There will also be administrative fees and legal fees.
 Many courts make the entire amount of fines, costs, and administrative fees due immediately upon sentencing.
 Consult an attorney who handles offenses of drunk driving in Michigan to determine what the costs may be.